According to Education Data Initiative, the average medical school debt for students is $234,597 (excluding undergraduate debt).

 While many med school students eventually may earn six figures or more, they also can expect to graduate with student debt that averages close to a quarter of a million dollars.

-Which makes it crucial that aspiring and current medical school students, and graduates, understand their debt repayment options.
+Because of the high cost of the average debt of a medical student, it’s crucial for aspiring and current medical school students and graduates to understand their debt repayment options.

 Medical School Debt Statistics

-Here’s a snapshot of what the average med student debt can look like for graduates, based on a roundup of recent statistics:
+Here’s a snapshot of what the average medical school debt can look like for graduates, based on a roundup of the most recent statistics available:

 • When the AAMC looked at members of the class of 2020 who took out educational loans, it found that: